This site uses technical (necessary) and analytics cookies.

 The Ambassador Residence in Dar es Salaam

-The residence of the Ambassador of Italy in Dar es Salaam, at no. 104 Kenyatta Drive, was built 1950-1952 by Amirali Yusufali Karimjee, Minister for Industry and Commerce of the then Tanganyika, family member known Karimjee Jivanjee asserted itself in the cultivation and export of tea and sisal.
+The residence of the Ambassador of Italy in Dar es Salaam, at No. 104 Kenyatta Drive, was built between 1950 and 1952 by Amirali Yusufali Karimjee, Minister for Industry and Trade of the then Tanganyika, a member of the well-known Karimjee Jivanjee family, which had arrived in Zanzibar in 1825 and established itself in the cultivation and export of tea and sisal.

-The villa was designed by the architect firm Bransgrove Hastings, with the collaboration of the same Amirali Yusufali, who had visited Spain and collected many photographs of historic buildings.
-The Architect Arrigoni realized the project on behalf of the construction company-Karimjee Jivanjee Estates Ltd.
+The building was designed by the English architect Hastings of the Bransgrove company, in collaboration with Amirali Yusufali himself, who had lived in Spain.
+Architect Arrigoni carried out the project on behalf of the construction company Karimjee-Jivanjee Estates Ltd.

-The complex draws inspiration from the Alhambra of Granada and a house built in Seville at the time of Alfonso XIII.
-These Hispanic-Moorish features are placed in relief also by the materials used: majolica tiles imported from Andalusia, gates and wrought iron grilles.
+The complex draws inspiration from the Alhambra in Granada and from a residence built in Seville during the reign of Alfonso XIII.
+These Hispano-Moorish features are also highlighted by the materials used: glazed tiles imported from Andalusia, wrought iron gates and grilles.

-Among the personalities invited to the villa from the first owner, is reminiscent of the Prince Aly Khan, the Maharajah of Baroda and Portbandar, US Senator Adlai Stevenson, Louis Armstrong, Randolph Churchill, the Viscounte Boys, the British Governor General Edward Twining and Richard Turnbull, President of the then Tanganyika Julius Nyerere and Bernard Grizmek.
+Among the personalities invited to the villa by the first owner were Prince Aly Khan, the Maharajahs of Baroda and Porbandar, the American Senator Adlai Stevenson, Louis Armstrong, Randolph Churchill, Viscount Boys, the British Governors-General Edward Twining and Richard Turnbull, the President of then Tanganyika Julius Nyerere, and Bernhard Grzimek.